vish-68/Mental-Or-Physical-Disease-Treatment/README.md

 * treatment: Is any treatment need for employees
 ## Approach

-Our Main goal is to know that whether which applicant it belong to defaulter or non-defaulter.
+Our Main goal is to know that whether which patient need mental or physical treatment.

 * Data Exploration : Exploring dataset using pandas,numpy,matplotlib and seaborn.
 * Data visualization : Use Tableau Data visualizationtools and also Ploted graphs to get insights about dependend and independed variables.